Instructor

 Learning Objectives

-- Compilers convert programs in "high-level" languages to executable code.
-This course introduces the concepts of compilation and illustrates those by a compiler for a small Pascal-like language for a RISC processor.
+Compilers convert programs in "high-level" languages to executable code.
+This course introduces the concepts of compilation and illustrates those by a compiler for a small Pascal-like language for a virtual machine and a RISC processor.
 However, this course is not just about writing compilers!
+Students will be able to:- identify the phases of compilation, linking, loading, and execution,

-- Students will learn to use parsing, analysis, and generation techniques for compilation and other syntax-directed processing (e.g. for query languages, mark-up languages, and protocols).
+- apply parsing, analysis, and generation techniques for translation and other syntax-directed processing (e.g. for query languages, mark-up languages, and protocols),

-- Students will see the topics of other courses connected, in particular, architecture, programming languages, formal languages, and operating systems.
+- relate the topics of other courses, in particular, architecture, programming languages, computation theory, and operating systems,

-- Students will appreciate efficiency issues in programming languages by understanding the memory layout of data types (e.g. arrays, objects) and compilation of control structures (e.g. short circuit evaluation, recursion), which leads to a better programming style.
+- improve their programming style by being aware of the memory layout of data types (e.g. arrays, objects), compilation of control structures (e.g. short circuit evaluation, recursion), and optimization techniques,

 Topics